Skip to main content

 AtlasCited website-content comparisonImported public pages and citation passagesNative fit for source-backed content matricesCapture quality and whether citations support each row

-Table 1: The table separates evidence types so a traffic estimate is not mistaken for source support about what a page says.
+Table 1: The table keeps unlike data apart.
+A traffic estimate does not prove what a page says.

 Compare website content with citations in Atlas

-Use Atlas when public pages are source material.
-For example, you might compare product pages, policy pages, competitor positioning pages, help-center articles, or public reports.
+Use Atlas when public pages are your sources.
+You can compare product pages, policy pages, rival sites, help pages, or public reports in seven steps:

 1. Add the exact public page URLs as website sources.

-2. Confirm each source captured the title, main body text, and key headings.
+2. Check that Atlas saved the title, main text, and key headings.

-3. Ask a focused comparison question, such as "Compare how these three pages define export rights."
+3. Ask one clear question, such as "How do these three pages define export rights?"

-4. Request a matrix with columns for page, claim, evidence, citation, and caveat.
+4. Request a table with columns for the page, claim, quoted text, citation, and any limit.

 5. Open each citation badge.

-6. Read the cited passage and nearby context.
+6. Read the cited passage and the text around it.

 Best for each website comparison workflow